SUPPORTING THE ASIAN PACIFIC ISLANDER AMERICAN COMMUNITY

-May was chosen for AAPI Heritage Month because it marks the immigration of the first Japanese people to the U.S. on May 7, 1843.
+May was chosen for Asian Pacific Islander American Heritage Month because it marks the immigration of the first Japanese people to the U.S. on May 7, 1843.
 It also commemorates the May 10, 1869 anniversary of the completion of the first U.S. transcontinental railroad that was built with significant contributions by Chinese and Japanese workers.

 As one of the most diverse cities in the world, New York City is home to over one million Asians and Pacific Islanders, making up just over 14 percent of the City’s population.
 Throughout the course of this month, we will highlight resources and aspects of AAPI culture, and we invite you to share your experiences and stories.
 E-mail us at co-presidents@ms54pta.org